fernando-analytics/Airline-Loyalty-Churn-Analysis/README.md

 I expected at least some of these variables to show meaningful differences between active and cancelled customers, but most of them turned out to be surprisingly similar across both groups.

+Most of the strongest patterns appeared in customer behavior instead.

+---

 ### Flight activity was one of the strongest signals

 The biggest differences started to appear when I looked at customer activity.

 Customers who cancelled the program generally flew much less than active customers, and cancellation rates increased sharply among low-activity customers.

+Once customers became more active, cancellation rates dropped significantly.

+---

 ### Customers who never really use the program are much more likely to leave